Tom1234567890/ChartAPI/Documentation/WorkList.md

 - Add truncation to the base object.
 - Add text overlap detection to the text drawing function.
 - Add multiple lines to the text drawing function.
+- Add support for inconsistant X Axis (I.E. when dates and numbers aren't teh same amount of space appart)

 #The Wishlist
 - Create Filtering Widget.
 (Way to split grouped data into it's components.
 E.G: Split "Total population by year" into "Population by year and age")